byte-sculptor/mlos_v2/source/Mlos.Python/Docs/OptimizerMonitoring.md

 1. View it's current configuration (done).
 1. View all the data that it was trained on.
 1. View the state of the surrogate models:
-    1. Have they been trained?
+    1. Have they been fitted?
-    1. How many times has it been trained?
+    1. How many times has it been refitted?
-    1. In case of an ensemble: has each of the component models been trained?
+    1. In case of an ensemble: has each of the component models been fitted?
     1. What are the values of goodness of fit measures?
     1. How many samples did the model consume?
     1. What exact data was each model trained on?